In the Beginning

 Portioned for Large Families

 You will find that my recipes are usually 8 servings.
-This is because I have six kids still at home and I am used to feeding a family the size of many towns in Arkansas.
+This is because I had six kids still at home and I am used to feeding a family the size of many towns in Arkansas.
 We could probably get our own zip code there.
 Usually the recipes can be halved with no problem.
 I also tell you if you can freeze them and have a second meal another time.
+More recent recipes are sized for 6… because my family is shrinking as the kids grow up and move out.
+Life changes, right?

 Local – Organic- Seasonal